LucaFilipozzi/keycloak-extensions-prototype/README.md

 The following authenticators are available:

-* BrowserAuthenticator
+* PrototypeBrowserAuthenticator
-* FirstBrokerAuthenticator
+* PrototypeFirstBrokerAuthenticator
-* PostBrokerAuthenticator
+* PrototypePostBrokerAuthenticator

 There's really no difference between them...
-I just wanted separate classes so that they are easily differentiatable in server logs.
+I just wanted separate classes so that they are easily differentiable in server logs.

 ### mappers

+The following mappers are available.

 * PrototypeOIDCProtocolMapper
 * PrototypeSAMLProtocolMapper

-One's for OIDC and the other for SAML. :)
+One is for OIDC and the other is for SAML. :)

 ## development